Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region Copy of VM Restore Points.md

 **Question: ProvisioningState of RestorePoint is marked as succeeded, does that mean copy of RestorePoint is completed/successful?**
 Answer: No, provisioningState only indicates that copy has been initiated successfully.
 Poll on ReplicationState via Get instanceView for actual copy status

+**Question: When a disk restore point copy fails, can I resume the copy for the particular disk restore point?**
+Answer: No, when a disks restore point copy fails, the entire VM restore point copy fails and you cannot resume the copy.
+You need to restart the copy of the VM restore point.